I. Before the Competition

 IV.
 Oral Arguments

 After the judges are introduced by the bailiff and have taken their seats, the president will invite the first Applicant to present their oral pleadings to the court.
-As stated in the Rules of the Competition, the order of the pleadings in each oral round at all levels of the Competition is: Applicant 1 (maximum 20 minutes), then Applicant 2 (maximum 20 minutes), then Respondent 1 (maximum 20 minutes), then Respondent 2 (maximum 20 minutes) then rebuttal (Applicant 1 or 2, maximum 5 minutes), and finally Sur-rebuttal (Respondent 1 or 2, maximum 5 minutes).
-Only two (2) team members shall present the arguments during an oral round, and the maximum time allotted for a team’s oral pleadings, including answering questions from the Moot Court judges and rebuttals may not exceed forty five (45) minutes.
+As stated in the Rules of the Competition, the order of the pleadings in each oral round at all levels of the Competition is: Applicant 1 (minimum 15 and maximum 25 minutes), then Applicant 2 (minimum 15 and maximum 25 minutes), then Respondent 1 (minimum 15 and maximum 25 minutes), then Respondent 2 (minimum 15 and maximum 25 minutes) then rebuttal (Applicant 1 or 2, maximum 5 minutes), and finally Sur-rebuttal (Respondent 1 or 2, maximum 5 minutes).
+Only two (2) team members shall present the arguments during an oral round, and the maximum time allotted for a team’s oral pleadings, including answering questions from the Moot Court judges and rebuttals may not exceed forty five (45) minutes per team.
 When assessing the participant’s oral arguments, judges should base their criteria on the participant’s Knowledge and Use of Facts, Knowledge of the Law, Structure of Argument, Quality of Argument, and Overall Presentation skills (Style, Articulation, Time Management).
 How the participant analyzes the facts presented in the case, cites legal authorities, rebuts the opponent’s arguments, and structures and delivers rational, justifiable legal arguments are all critical criteria to consider when assessing the overall team’s performance.
 Additionally, judges should take into consideration how an oralist manages time as well as the style and composure of the oralist.
 The ability to present and adequately address critical issues within the allotted time constraints separates a skilled mooter from a novice.
 Judges should also consider how participants demonstrate clarity of speech, a high level of confidence, and proper court room etiquette.

 V. Oral Rounds Checklist